 MEANS OF GRACE

-"Exercise yourself toward godliness…[because] godliness is profitable for all things, having the promise of life that now is and of that which is to come…to this end we both labor and suffer reproach because we trust in the living God" (1 Tim.4:7-10)
+"Exercise [train, discipline] yourself toward godliness [the best area to work on][because] godliness is profitable for all things, having the promise of life that now is and of that which is to come…to this end we both labor and struggle [strive; some manuscripts (NKJ) read “suffer reproach”] because we trust in the living God…" (1 Tim.4:7-10)

 There have been and still are pockets in the world where life is easy.
 In rich countries like the US and under the prosperous circumstances of our day, the pursuit of God necessarily involves personal discipline.
-We must discipline ourselves to overcome absorption and molding by the world - to learn to love God, His Word and each other.
-It is the way we avoid error and greed, and grow and mature in Christ.
-Because of the abundance of good things we have to enjoy, we live in constant danger of having our hearts stolen by those very things.
+We must discipline ourselves to overcome absorption in and molding by the world - to learn to love God, His Word, and each other.
+It is the way we offset error and avoid greed, and grow and mature in Christ.
+Because of the abundance of good things we have to enjoy, we live in constant peril [danger] of having our hearts stolen by those very things.
 Clarity of mind and heart is expensive in prosperity.
-In some third world countries and other places where life is hard and followers of Christ are persecuted by oppressive governments, warlords, hateful religions, or destructive ideologies, the trials themselves serve to drive spiritual discipline.
-Christians there do not have to force themselves to work at the means of grace.1 The very difficulties themselves serve to focus the attention of God's people on what really matters.
-There are fewer things to cloud the hope of the Gospel and life is much simpler, choices and issues clearer.
-The following is a discussion of the means of grace available for those of us who need the regimen of discipline because of the circumstances in which we live.
+In some third world countries and other places where life is hard and followers of Christ are persecuted by oppressive governments, hateful religions, or destructive ideologies, the trials themselves serve to drive spiritual discipline.
+They do not have to force themselves to work at the means of grace.1 The very difficulties themselves serve to focus the attention of God's people on what really matters.
+There are fewer things [distractions] to cloud the hope of the Gospel, and life is much simpler, choices and issues clearer.
+The following is a discussion of the means of grace available for those of us who need the regimen of those disciplines because of the circumstances of ease in which we live.

 Christian life involves four areas of personal discipline which may be categorized (no particular order) as:

-WORSHIP - adoration, rejoicing, prayer, praise, intercession, thanksgiving, supplication, etc. (exultation in, communion, and communication with God);
+WORSHIP (communication with God) - adoration, rejoicing, prayer, praise, intercession, thanksgiving, supplication, etc.;

-FELLOWSHIP - 2 types of interaction (relationship and communication with one another): [1] getting to know and keeping up with one another, [2] gathering around the Word, specifically discussing scripture and examining subjects from a biblical perspective;
+FELLOWSHIP (communication with one another) - 2 types of interaction: [1] getting to know and keeping up with one another, [2] gathering around the Word, specifically discussing scripture, examining subjects from a biblical perspective, and planning spiritual projects together;

 SERVICE - ministering the gospel, helping others, visiting, teaching, witnessing, etc. (active involvement in contributing to the welfare of others).
-I've included STEWARDSHIP (management of time, resources, and gifts for the kingdom of heaven) here.
-[Some make EVANGELISM a separate category from SERVICE or MINISTRY.]
+I've also included STEWARDSHIP (management of time, resources and gifts) here. [some make EVANGELISM a separate category from SERVICE or MINISTRY]

 -------------------------------